stereolabs/zed-unity/README.md

 Make sure you have the following:

 **Hardware:**
- - ZED, ZED-M and ZED2 camera *(ZED Mini preferred for AR pass-through)*
+ - ZED, ZED-M or ZED2 camera *(ZED Mini preferred for AR pass-through)*
  - NVIDIA GPU with CUDA capability 3.0 or higher (a GTX 1060 or higher is recommended for AR pass-through)
  - Dual core processor clocked at 2.3GHz or higher
  - 4GB RAM or more